gnudatalanguage/gdl/testsuite/benchmark/README.txt

 benchmark_graphic_style.pro     : GDL : green, IDL : red, FL : magenta
 benchmark_plot_cartouche.pro    : ploting a "cartouche"
 benchmark_svg.pro               : opening and closing SVG files (only in GDL)

+Nota Bene : Obviously, benchmarks are very sensitive to the load of the machines.
+On multi-core machines, it is on critical importance not to allow all the cores in !CPU if some cores are already busy.
+Strong discrepencies in IDL and GDL performances in such a case.

+Due to the way how !cpu is initialized in GDL, taking into the *recent load* of the machine, the bench may start in sub-optinal case.

+--> in the future, we need to careffully store such informations in the XDR files and manage them when inter-comparing